 I was also an engineer for a multi-national company for 20 years doing electornics, manufacturing engineering, and industrial automation design.
 I'm presently the Chief Engineer for a local electric component manufacturer.

-For HF I use a Yaesu FT-101ZD with an SP-901P external speaker, FV-101Z VFO & FC-902 antenna tuner, E-V MC300 microphone, a straight key, and a set of Vibroplex Brass Racer paddles on an MFJ keyer.
-Antennas; a G5RV, 40 meter dipole, and Cushcraft AP8A.
-My other HF rig is a Kenwood TS-830S.
+My shack houses a Yaesu FT-101ZD with all filters, an SP-901P external speaker, FV-101Z VFO & FC-902 antenna tuner, E-V MC300 microphone, a straight key, and a set of Vibroplex Brass Racer paddles on an MFJ keyer.

-N.V.I.S.
-Over the past 2 years I've been experimenting with 40 meter and 80 meter N.V.I.S. antennas.
+I've been experimenting with 40 meter and 80 meter N.V.I.S. antennas.
 Net results and signal reports from the islands, Gulf, and S.E.
 USA have been generally better than any of my other antennas.
-For portable I've found N.V.I.S. antennas not only easier to deploy, but consistanly better reuslts than with a portable vertical or hamstick.
+For portable I've found N.V.I.S. antennas not only easier to deploy, but give consistanly better reuslts than my portable inverted-V, a portable vertical or hamstick.

-For HF portable I use an IC-735 (Jump Kit) with mod for QRP and a Heathkit HW8.
+For HF portable I use a fully loaded IC-735 (Jump Kit) with mod for QRP and a Heathkit HW8.
 For more of a challenge I use a Rockmite on 40M.